FICTURE7/UnityDissector/README.md

 The next 8 bytes, "00 00 00 01 00 00 00 01", I don't know much about them.
 Maybe they are long or 2 ints but they seems to be static too.

 The next 4 bytes, "00 24 E4 CF" is an int, '2417871'.
-It is the file size without the header.
+The file size without the header.

+The next 4 bytes, "00 73 5C A0" is an int, '7560352'.
+The file size decompressed.

+The next 4 bytes, "00 24 E5 0B" is an int, '2417931'.
+The file size in bytes, again?

+The next 4 bytes, "00 00 02 38" is an int, '568'.
+The offset were the data starts in decompressed file.

+The remaining 1 byte, "00" maybe is a null terminator?

 =================
 ###TODO List